Cat-Ching's Divine Will

 so they're a nice target to hunt to level up if you weren't able to hunt a Cave Mamel earlier.

-Gitan bags found on the ground will decrease in value to 300 or less from around this point.
+Gitan bags found on the ground decrease in value to 300 or less from around this point.

 7-10F

-Dragon (120 HP, 45 atk, 40 def) appears on 8-10F, and spews 20 damage fire in a straight line.
+Dragon (8-10F) has high offensive and defensive stats, and spews 20 damage fire in a straight line.

 8-10F often features water tiles, so flowing water and rafts can be generated on occasion.